RohitPenna/ISM_Final_Product/README.md

 - [ ] Flip the conversation history to show most recent messages first
 - [ ] Make the form input chat text clear on change.
-- [ ] figure out to continuously grab the video image to pipe into another emotion detection api
+- [x] figure out how to continuously grab the video image to pipe into another emotion detection api
+- [ ] figure out how to continuously update state with the emotion dictionary and wire it up to the chatbot prompt with the average since last updated.